Tortellini Salad

 Overhead view of a bowl full of tortellini salad.

-• Bulk up the salad with more low-cost, in-season veg to transform a pound of tortellini into 16 servings instead of 12.
-Use any fresh veg, greens, and fresh summer herbs you have on hand.
+Sometimes, I bulk up this salad with more low-cost, in-season veggies to transform a pound of tortellini into 16 servings instead of 12.
+You can use any fresh veggies, greens, and fresh summer herbs you have on hand.
 Just cut everything in similar sizes.

 Share this recipe